-Lesson Title: Construction word Theme: Geometry

-problems

-Practice Activity: PHM4-L083 Class: SSS 4
+Lesson Title: Construction word problems Theme: Geometry Practice Activity: PHM4-L083 Class: SSS 4

 By the end of the lesson, you will be able to construct shapes based on information given in word problems.

 Construction can be used in many real-life situations.
 This lesson uses information from previous lessons to construct shapes from word problems.